 In the State Library or Department of Economic and Community Development, Division of Culture this class is accountable for performing the most complex tasks in curatorial work in the research, documentation, conservation and exhibition of major historical museum collections.

-Works under the limited supervision of a Museum Curator 3.
+Works under the limited supervision of an employee of higher grade.